codewithmford/Marvin_Ford_Pillar_5_Capstone_Project/README.md

 **How can relevant, diverse, and explainable Netflix content be recommended using only title-level metadata?**

-The objective is not to predict individual user behavior, but to **improve content discovery**, reduce excessive browsing, and promote fair catalog exposure using transparent and auditable methods.
+The objective is not to predict individual user behavior, but to improve content discovery, reduce excessive browsing, and promote fair catalog exposure using transparent and auditable methods.

 ---